fletchjp/MERG-Arduino-Software/EVENTS.md

 I have been making some new examples in the StateMachine folder

+There are now a lot of examples as I am comparing using the StateMachine library with IoAbstraction, TaskManagerIO and KeyboardManager.

+I have also begun experiments with macros to define things and allow configuration as used in DCC++EX (with the help of Chris Harlow).

 ## August 2021

 I have added a set of analog buttons to the TOTEM equipment and modified the CBUS CANTOTEM code to read them.